 In fact, each day more companies are mandating vaccines for their employees.
 Disney, Tyson Foods, Genesis HealthCare, United Airlines, Microsoft, Mayo Clinic, Google, Salesforce, Facebook, and over 600 public and private colleges require proof of vaccination for all employees (and students) coming to their facilities.

 What is best for you and your employees?

 That is a difficult question that you will need to answer based on the needs of the business and the demographic of your employees.

-At this time, statistics are showing that as the infection rates for COVID-19 are rising rapidly, and it’s the unvaccinated that are the most at risk.
-In fact, over 97% of hospitalizations and 99% of deaths are occurring among the unvaccinated.
+At this time, statistics are showing that the infection rates for COVID-19 are rising rapidly, and it’s unvaccinated that are the most at risk.
+In fact, over 97% of hospitalizations and 99% of deaths occur among the unvaccinated.

 However, it is the risk of exposure and infecting others that is increasing the friction between the vaccinated and the unvaccinated.

 Nearly 4 in 10 US workers say they may quit if their employer doesn’t mandate vaccines and 70% of employees want more stringent vaccine policies before they return to the office.

 Employers should also keep in mind that some underrepresented groups of employees can face greater barriers to receiving the COVID-19 vaccination and could be negatively impacted by vaccination requirements.